-As part of the Brigham and Women’s MRI Research Center (BWMRC), the SAIL provides collaborative opportunities, access to state-of-the-art imaging instruments, and facilities infrastructure to researchers from around the world who are conducting preclinical, translational research.
+As part of the Brigham and Women’s MRI Research Center (BWMRC), the SAIL provides, access to state-of-the-art imaging instruments, facilities infrastructure and collaborative opportunities to researchers from around the world who are conducting preclinical, translational research.
 The expert staff at the SAIL strives for solutions that fit the needs of any researcher dedicated to serious scientific inquiry.

 The SAIL staff collaborates with investigators who wish to use the imaging lab in planning the most appropriate and efficient use of the facility.
 For more information on the center and collaboration opportunities, contact the SAIL team at SAILinfo@partners.org.